shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks/batch-deliveries.md

 ## Responding to deliveries

-If enabling batched deliveries, we recommend that your receiving service design guarantees a response much faster than 1 second per event.
+If enabling batched deliveries, we recommend that your receiving service is designed to guarantee a response much faster than 1 second per event.
 Otherwise, you will be at increased risk for timeouts and webhook failure when batches are large.

 {% include info title="Note" content="For a receiving service that takes on order of 1 second to respond to a single event, the response time is the main performance factor, not delivery overhead.
 There will not be any significant benefit in batching." %}